Disputes and other measures

 The Company has submitted a joint appeal with Saipem S.p.A. to the Milan provincial tax commission, opposing the Milan branch of the Revenue Agency.

 On 18 September 2014, the appeal was processed by the Milan provincial tax commission, which issued a ruling upholding the appeal on 2 October 2014.

-The company has made an allocation to the provision for risks and charges.
+The allocation made by the Company to the provision for risks and charges in 2012 remains unchanged.